Physiotherapy aims to restore proper functioning to the body or, in the case of permanent disease or injury, to reduce the impact of any dysfunction.

 Physiotherapists draw upon a wide range of therapies, tailored to suit your individual needs.
 Some of these therapies include:

-- Other services – taping and splinting, correcting flawed sporting techniques, and providing information on equipment aids such as wheelchairs and walking frames.
+such as taping and splinting, correcting flawed sporting techniques, dry needling and providing information on equipment aids such as wheelchairs and walking frames.